GamingMike45/DSCommittee/README.md

 - pandas, numpy, scikit-learn, joblib
 - torch, skorch, catboost, xgboost (optional, only if used)
 - nltk (stopwords)
-- Install via pip as needed (example):
+- Install via pip all packages:
-  pip install pandas numpy scikit-learn joblib torch skorch catboost xgboost nltk
+  pip install -r requirements.txt

 ## How to contribute
 - Open an issue or submit a PR.